 Reasons to buy

 This being Apple, it's expensive of course – this is going to cost you significantly more than an Amazon tablet, but then you might consider the extra software slickness and choice of apps worth the outlay.
+There's no doubting the quality of the apps available on Apple devices, or the slickness of iPadOS.

 It really depends how old your kids are and exactly what they want to do with their tablet, but if they're more about video watching and app usage and less about scribbling with crayon all over their devices, the new iPad Mini is worth a look.
+They can get more creative now too with added Apple Pencil support.

 5. Amazon Fire HD 8 Kids Edition